jelder/haproxy_cluster/README.md

 `HAProxyInstance` provides an ORM for [HA Proxy](http://haproxy.1wt.edu)'s status page.

-`HAProxyCluster` provides a simple MapReduce-like framwork on top of `HAProxyInsance`.
+`HAProxyCluster` provides a simple MapReduce-like framework on top of `HAProxyInsance`.

 `haproxy_cluster` provides a shell scripting interface for `HAProxyCluster`.
 Exit codes are meaningful and intended to be useful from Nagios.